The Olds Engine

 switch on top.
 It put the two batteries in series for starting and

-then switched them to a parallel connection.
+then switched them with a big solenoid to a parallel connection.
 All accessories, lights

 etc were connected to an "always 6 volt" location but it put 12 volts on the

-starter making it spin great.
+starter making it made the engine spin the great.
 Just couldn’t run the starter too

-long but with the increased speed the car started very quickly.
+long but with the increased starter speed the car started very quickly.

 Had a local radiator shop block